digital-work-lab/open-source-project/README.md

 ## Feedback

-Feedback and suggestions for improvement are always welcome.
+Feedback and suggestions for improvement are always welcome (see our [CONTRIBUTING.md](CONTRIBUTING.md)).
 Please open issues or pull requests as you see fit.

 ## Reusing materials (instructors)